ChristofferGreen/PathSpace/docs/design.md

 ```

 ## Polymorphism
-The internal spaces inside a path are implemented witha  PathSpaceLeaf class, it's possible to inherit from that class and insert that child class in order to change the
+The internal spaces inside a path are implemented witha  Leaf class, it's possible to inherit from that class and insert that child class in order to change the
 behaviour of parts of the path structure of a PathSpace instance.
 This can be used to have different behaviour for different sub spaces within a PathSpace.
 By default PathSpace
-will create a PathSpaceLeaf of the same type as the parent when creating new ones (which happens during insert of data).
+will create a Leaf of the same type as the parent when creating new ones (which happens during insert of data).

 ## Path Globbing
 Paths given to insert can be a glob expression, if the expression matches the names of subspaces then the data will be inserted to all the matching subspaces.